port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/incident-management/pagerduty.md

 import Tabs from "@theme/Tabs" import TabItem from "@theme/TabItem"

-# Pagerduty
+# PagerDuty

-Our Pagerduty integration allows you to import `services` and `incidents` from your Pagerduty account into Port, according to your mapping and definitions.
+Our PagerDuty integration allows you to import `services` and `incidents` from your PagerDuty account into Port, according to your mapping and definitions.

 ## Common use cases

-- Map `services` and `incidents` in your Pagerduty organization environment.
+- Map `services` and `incidents` in your PagerDuty organization environment.
 - Watch for object changes (create/update/delete) in real-time, and automatically apply the changes to your entities in Port.

 ## installation